-- additional disclosures of the nature of certain expenses are required, including employee benefit expenses and depreciation, amortisation and impairment of non-financial assets - the disclosures of the specific line items in the statement of profit or loss where certain transactions or amounts are recognised (for example, see Note 9, Note 10 and Note 22 of the Example Financial Statements) should reflect the actual line items presented in the FOE statement of profit or loss.
+- additional disclosures of the nature of certain expenses are required.
+These disclosures should include employee benefit expenses and depreciation, amortisation and impairment of nonfinancial assets, however disclosure of other NOE categories may also be required if material - the disclosures of the specific line items in the statement of profit or loss where certain transactions or amounts are recognised (eg, see Note 9, Note 10 and Note 22 of the Example Financial Statements) should reflect the actual line items presented in the FOE statement of profit or loss.